MicrosoftDocs/Advertising-docs/Advertising/adsua/bing-ads/hlp_BA_PROC_BMC_ScheduleDownloadFeed.md

 # Schedule downloading of feed files in Microsoft Merchant Center

+<content_tile class="training">      [        New to Microsoft Shopping Campaigns?
+Learn how to get started in this training course.      ](https://go.microsoft.com/fwlink?LinkId=2129851)    </content_tile>

 You have different ways of [uploading your feed file](./hlp_BA_CONC_BMCWhatIsCatalog.md) for your Microsoft Merchant Center.
 One of the methods is to automatically download your feed file from a URL, where it is downloaded once every 24 hours.
 Now, you can set a schedule to download the feed file when you need it.
 The options you have are:

-- **Daily**: Download your feed file once a day at your specified time until you pause or delete the schedule.
+- **Daily** : Download your feed file once a day at your specified time until you pause or delete the schedule.
-- **Weekly**: Download your feed file once a week at the time and day you specify until you pause or delete the schedule.
+- **Weekly** : Download your feed file once a week at the time and day you specify until you pause or delete the schedule.
-- **Monthly**: Download your feed file once a month at the time and day you specify until you pause or delete the schedule.
+- **Monthly** : Download your feed file once a month at the time and day you specify until you pause or delete the schedule.

 ## Set a download schedule